Best Cheap Mobile Phones 2015: Top budget smartphones to buy

 Best Cheap Phone Under £50 | ZTE Blade Q Mini

-The likes of Alcatel, HTC, Huawei, Motorola, Nokia, Sony and ZTE are amongst the phone manufacturers trying to make cheap Windows Phone 8 and Android smartphones a more attractive alternative, with the Xperia M2 and the HTC Desire 610 among the better candidates out there.
+The likes of Alcatel, HTC, Huawei, Motorola, Nokia, Sony and ZTE are amongst the phone manufacturers trying to make budget Windows Phone 8 and Android smartphones a more attractive alternative than the headline-grabbing £500%2B numbers, with the Xperia M2 and the Motorola Moto G 2 amongst the better candidates out there.

-There are some specs that you will have to do without, like a Full HD 1080p screen for instance.
-Instead 720p or 480p screens are the order of the day.
-Yes, they're not as sharp but for basic smartphone duties they're more than adequate - just don't expect to be wanting to watch whole HD movies on these handsets.
+There are certain features you'll have to do without, like a Full HD 1080p display, for instance.
+Instead, less premium 720p or 480p screens are the order of the day.
+Yes, they're nowhere near as sharp but for basic smartphone duties they're more than adequate - just don't expect to be able to watch Full HD movies on them.

 Processing power is another department that usually takes a hit.
-Quad-core chips are largely out the window and instead it’s all about single or dual-core CPUs.
-This will make the phones a little slower than flagship models but with a modicum of patience they're well up to the job.
+Quad-core chips are largely out of the question and instead it’s all about single or dual-core CPUs.
+This makes the phones a little slower than flagship models but with a modicum of patience they're well up to the job.
+If you're a huge gamer though, you won't be happy with this.

-In the snapping department you shouldn't expect iPhone 6-like quality.
-For under £200, you can still get a decent main and front-facing camera, while dropping below £100 will start to see front-facing cameras and other extras like a flash fall by the wayside.
+In the snapping department, you shouldn't expect iPhone 6-like quality.
+For under £200, you can still get a decent pair of main and front-facing cameras, but quality will start to drop off when you venture below £100.

 Perhaps most crucially, you can still get access to Google Play and the Windows Phone stores to download apps and games.
-What's more, in our pick of the best handsets, all of those features are packaged in a body that doesn’t look like it’s been hit with an ugly stick.
+What's more, in our pick of the best handsets, all of those features are packed inside a body that doesn’t look like it’s been hit with an ugly stick.

-If money is tight and you are looking for a smartphone minus the expensive contract, we’ve rifled through our latest mobile phone reviews to give you the best cheap smartphones to buy right now
+If money is tight and you're after a smartphone without the expensive contract, we’ve rifled through our latest mobile phone reviews to give you the best cheap smartphones to buy right now.